Ground Xero

 Ground Xero is the first studio album by the American DJ group Ill Insanity, which consists of three members of the New York City DJ group The X-Ecutioners, Rob Swift, Total Eclipse and DJ Precision.
 It was released on February 11, 2008, by Ablist Productions and was produced by Swift, Total Eclipse and DJ Precision, with additional production by Roc Raida of The X-Ecutioners and DJ Q-Bert.

+Writing for PopMatters, Dominic Umile described the album as "a throwback, a tribute to the prime of turntablism’s marriage of old soul breaks, persistent sampling, and cuts as a mystifying phenomenon."